-Idols of Generations, Illusions to Prophecy
+Idols of a Generation, Illusions to Prophecy

 This domestic iron is a sculpture that looks like a real domestic iron.
 It is a tour-de-force of silversmith construction as a commentary about the value placed on consumer goods, and diminished value of the hand-made.
-The foundation of all the appliances in "The Family of Appliances You Can Believe In" is a commentary about women's roles in society and the role of advertising in creating the myth of perfection in domestic roles.

 The thorn in the handle refers to how women sacrifice so much of themselves in marriage, fulfilling domestic roles and child rearing.
 It is a painful irony that the domestic role of raising children is so undervalued in our society.
 This parallels the poor pay for teachers and disciplines that involve child rearing.